 The Attorney General’s Lemon Law Arbitration Division administers a forum for the resolution of disputes between consumers and manufacturers that arise under Florida’s motor vehicle “Lemon Law.”
 It also responds to inquiries received on the toll-free “Lemon Law Hotline” and enforces manufacturer and dealer compliance with the Lemon Law.
 The Lemon Law Arbitration Division is statutorily responsible for reviewing and determining whether certification of manufacturer-sponsored informal dispute resolution programs is appropriate and monitoring the RV Mediation/Arbitration Program, an industry-sponsored dispute resolution program for recreation vehicle disputes.

-For more specific information about the Florida Lemon Law (including the time limits and the steps necessary to pursue a lemon law claim), click here.
-Some coverages are different for recreation vehicles.
+For more specific information about the Florida Lemon Law, including the steps necessary to pursue a lemon law claim and a searchable list of vehicles reported as bought back by manufacturers, please review the information provided on the pages linked below. .
+Some coverage is different for recreation vehicles.
 For information about recreation vehicles, click here.

 Note: The information contained within these web pages is general information and is not intended to provide specific legal advice.